-Hundreds of teachers go on strike at Chicago charter schools
+Union: Chicago teachers stage 1st US charter school strike

-CHICAGO (AP) — Hundreds of teachers have gone on strike at a Chicago charter school network, leading to canceled classes for about 7,500 students.
+CHICAGO (AP) — Union leaders say teachers employed by a Chicago charter school network are staging the first strike at any of the privately run, taxpayer-funded schools in the U.S.

-The strike at Chicago’s Acero charter schools began Tuesday morning at the 15 schools, which are privately run but funded by taxpayer money.
+The strike at Acero’s 15 charter schools in Chicago began Tuesday morning after disappointing negotiations with management.
+Classes have been canceled for about 7,500 students.

-The some 500 teachers at the predominantly Latino schools are represented by the Chicago Teachers Union.
-Union leaders say issues include class sizes, an increase in special education staff, pay increases and guaranteed protections for students and families living in the country without legal permission.
+The Chicago Teachers Union represents the approximately 500 teachers at the predominantly Latino schools.
+Union leaders say the teachers want smaller classes, an increase in special education staff, higher salaries and guaranteed protections for students and families living in the country without legal permission.

 Acero CEO Richard Rodriguez blames the strike on an “anti-charter political agenda.”
-He says students are being put through a strike for no good reason.
+He says students and parents are being forced to suffer a strike for “no good reason.”

 Most Read Nation & World Stories